querkmachine/beeps.website/src/blog/2024-09-18-the-bluesky-haters-guide-to-using-bluesky.md

 It bugs me that the most-favoured alternative to Twitter was to recreate what Twitter was like after Twitter had already started going rotten.

-It bugs me that rather than using an existing, widely standardised protocol, they opted to create their own that—for most purposes—isn't as open, and currently isn't even as good as ActivityPub.
+It bugs me that rather than using an existing, widely standardised protocol, they opted to create their own that—for most purposes—isn't as open, and currently isn't even as good, as ActivityPub.

 It bugs me that, to this day, it still lacks basic features that Mastodon has had for multiple years.